jeff4/bionotes.github.io/_comp/comp_notes.md

 * 7/07 Experimented more with very basic searches in vim.
 	* /[string] then *enter* then *n* to find next instance of [string].
 Also realized that to find previous instance of string, type capital *N*.
 	* Also, **(** and **)** by themselves move you to the beginning and end of the current sentence, respectively.
 This means that *d(* means delete from cursor to beginning of sentence.
 Conversely, *d)* means delete from cursor to the end of the current sentence.
+	* More reading of Kiessling Node book 1.
+* 7/08 More experimentation with vim.
+10G goes to 10th line. gg beginning of document.
+G end of document.
+J to join current line with next line.

 ## 2021 Log
 * 2/21/2021: upgraded laptop to Big Sur.
 Downloaded Atom editor.